-- Content: Have you included all the words as per the given the passage?
-Addition and removal of the extra word will negatively impact your score.
+- Content: Have you included all the words as per the given passage?
+The addition and removal of the extra word will negatively impact your score.
 So, try to read the passage as it is in the question.

-- Pronunciation: Are you able to demonstrate the proper speech sound as the normal speaker of language?
+- Pronunciation: Are you able to demonstrate the proper speech sound as the normal speaker of the language?
 It is determined if your speech is easily understandable by most of the regular speakers.

 In PTE read aloud your communicative and enabling skill are scored.
-The other section which is been partially scored is your Reading, Speaking, Oral fluency, Pronunciation and Content.
+The other section which is been partially scored is your Reading, Speaking, Oral Fluency, Pronunciation and Content.

 The important tips for PTE read aloud to implement in the exam: